s14321k/Interview-Qusions-markdowns/Microservice.md

 2. **Load Balancing**: It distributes incoming requests evenly across multiple instances of a service, ensuring no single instance is overwhelmed and improving the application's availability and responsiveness.

 3. **Security**: The gateway can handle authentication and authorization, ensuring that only authorized clients can access the services.
 It can also enforce security policies and manage API keys or tokens.

+- `Pre-Filter` When the consumer sends the request to API gateway, API gate way(spring cloud API Gateway) will authenticate and sends the request to the respective micro-service app.

+- `Post-Filter` Responce from the micro-service application will be logged inside the API Gate way or adding the headers to the responce by API Gateway.
+This is handled in Post-Filter.

 4. **Centralized Logging and Monitoring**: It collects logs and metrics for all requests passing through, providing a centralized point for monitoring and troubleshooting.